 Bierocks and pizza pockets can easily turn into a soggy, sloppy mess.
 My trick for preventing this unappealing texture is by minimizing the amount of moisture remaining in the filling.
 When I brown my meat for these stuffed pockets, I soak up any extra grease or liquids with a paper towel and allow the mixture to cool almost to room temperature before making the pockets.
 This allows the filling to stay dryer during the baking process.
 Result, tastier pizza pockets!

-MAKING THE PIZZA POCKETS DOUGH
+MAKING HOMEMADE PIZZA POCKETS DOUGH

 For all of my dough recipes, I always am careful to measure the ingredients carefully.
 Flour is scooped, but not packed.
 Salt is measured, not pinched.
 Totally not my normal free-spirited cooking style, but it’s important here!
 My KITCHEN SCALE isn’t fancy (actually, I chose it because it was the cheapest one with good reviews!) but it works great.

 Using a large glass measuring bowl, add the milk, water, and cubed butter.
 Heat it in the microwave until warm, but not boiling.
 Most of the butter will melt, but there should be some solid butter pieces floating.
 The temperature needs to be warm enough to activate the yeast, but not so hot that it kills it.
 About 110° works well.